-A change in the access mode is also visible in the status line.
+A change in the access mode is also visible in the status line (see Figure 5-7).

+Figure 5-7.
 Remote Console Exclusive Mode

-Scaling
+• Scaling

-Allow user to scale down the Remote Console.
-User can use both mouse and keyboard; however the scaling algorithm will not preserve all display details.
+Allow you to scale down the Remote Console.
+You can still use both mouse and keyboard, however the scaling algorithm will not preserve all display details.

-When user designate 25%, 50%, or100% scaling, the size of Remote Console window is calculated according to the remote host video setting with scaling algorithm execution.
-When select designate "Scale to fit", the remote video displaying is scaled to fit the size of Remote Console window.
+When you designate 25%, 50%, or100% scaling, the size of Remote Console window is calculated according to the remote host video setting with scaling algorithm execution.
+When you designate "Scale to fit", the remote video displaying is scaled to fit the size of Remote Console window.

-Remote Console Options Menu:Scaling
+Figure 5-8.
+Remote Console Options Menu: Scaling